 The communications suite includes two or three UHF/VHF radios, a single or dual HF radio and an audio control system.
 The C-295 is also fitted with a cockpit voice recorder (CVR), identification friend or foe (IFF) system, the flight data recorder (FDR) and an emergency locator transponder (ELT).

-The aircraft is equipped with a dual Thales flight management system, controlled through two multifunction controller display units (MCDU), dual air data units type ADU 3000 from Thales, dual attitude heading and reference systems (AHRS), manufactured by Thales, two radar altimeters (radalt) and an optional Honeywell ground proximity warning system.
+A dual Thales flight management system is fitted in the aircraft, which is controlled using two multifunction controller display units (MCDU), dual air data units type ADU 3000, dual attitude heading and reference systems (AHRS), two radar altimeters (radalt) and an optional Honeywell ground proximity warning system.

-The colour weather radar, a Honeywell RDR-I400C, has search, beacon and vertical navigation ground mapping modes.
+The Honeywell RDR-I400C colour weather radar has search, beacon and vertical navigation ground mapping modes.
 Portuguese Air Force C-295s are fitted with Northrop Grumman AN/APN-241 colour weather radar.

 The aircraft can be fitted with alternative communications and navigational systems to suit the customer country’s operational requirements.
 Optional equipment includes an enhanced terrain collision avoidance system (TCAS), tactical air navigation (TACAN), category II instrument landing system, a microwave landing system and satellite communications.

+The aircraft features the longest unobstructed cabin with length of 12.7m, accommodating up to 71 seats.
 The main cabin can be fitted with two or three rows of foldable seats to accommodate 48 fully equipped paratroops or up to 75 troops.
-There are two paratroop doors, one on each side at the rear part of the cabin.
+There are two paratroop doors, one on each side of the rear part of the cabin.
 The cabin is fully air conditioned and pressurised.

 The cabin can be configured for medical evacuation missions for 27 litters (stretcher patients) and four medical staff.
 An alternative configuration accommodates an intensive care unit for 12 stretcher patients.